siship/install-mac-m1/README.md

-# Conda isntallation in Mac M1.
+# Conda installation in Mac M1.

 Since Anaconda is not Apple Silicon (i.e. ARM processor) compatible; therefore, [Miniforge](https://github.com/conda-forge/miniforge) can be installed which has Conda.